cbrice72/LIBRA-App/SETUP.md

 The driver should be automatically installed when connecting an EPOS controller to your PC (via USB) for the first time.

 If manual installation is required (e.g., Device Manager shows "Unknown device" with a warning icon), follow the instructions in [the EPOS USB Driver Installation PDF](thirdparty/epos-6.8.1.0/driver/EPOS%20USB%20Driver%20Installation.pdf).
 All driver installation files are located in `thirdparty/epos-6.8.1.0/driver/`.

-#### **HEBI**

-While HEBI actuators don't need any special drivers or permissions to run, you must first configure the network to be able to access them (see [docs/HEBI.md](./docs/HEBI.md) "Before You Start" -> "Networking).

-Other than that, you do not need to download or install anything yourself since the HEBI C++ API included with this project is automatically built when CMake is run.

 ## Project Software